claytonwramsey/www/content/blog/dumpster2.md

 A long time ago, I wrote a [garbage collector](/blog/dumpster), called [`dumpster`](https://github.com/claytonwramsey/dumpster), in Rust.
 If I may say so myself, it was a delightful garbage collector.
 However, I think it was imperfect, so I'm writing up this blog post to write about new improvements coming to `dumpster` after two years in the wild.
+For this post, I selected just a couple of the cooler changes to `dumpster`, mostly to share the joy of working on this project.
+I'll try my best to explain the changes for those without much expertise in garbage collection and brag a bit about how cool they are.

 ## Recap episode